confine-project/CAAAS/tutorial.md

 * Each routing board is an GEXF node.
 * Each interface of the routing board is a GEXF node with the parent id equal to the id of its routing board.
 * Each antenna device is a GEXF node.
-* Each wired connection within the logical node, is a directed GEXF edge between the interface GEXF nodes.
+* Each wired connection within the logical node, is a GEXF edge between the interface GEXF nodes.
-* Each wireless connection between logical nodes, is a directed GEXF edge between the interface GEXF nodes.
+* Each wireless connection between logical nodes, is a GEXF edge between the interface GEXF nodes.

+The GEXF graph can be made directed.
+In this case, the direction indicates the access point -> station relationship for the wireless links or edges.

 Consider the following example.